olliegardner/clean-twitter/README.md

 # Clean Twitter

 Clean Twitter was built for the University of Cambridge Hackathon 2021 (https://hackcambridge.com/).
-During the 36 hours of hacking we developed a Chrome Extension which removes negativity from Twitter profiles using Tensor Flow.
+During the 36 hours of hacking, we developed a Chrome Extension which removes negativity from Twitter profiles using machine learning.

 ## The challenge